CedricDumont/blog/src/posts/2019/03-09-part-1-full-fsharp-stack-a-fable-of-web.md

 ## Tooling

-to install my dev environment on a mac, I followed this path:
+to install my dev environment on a **mac**, I've followed this path:
 - follow this to install Mono, f# etc : https://fsharp.org/use/mac/ (use Vscode part with ionide)
 - also install latest node, yarn and .net core sdk
 - paket is also installed as a globa tool :